nischalmudennavar/socketio-basics/Readme.md

 ## vanilla js + socketio = 📥

-### simplest implementation of socketio with plane html css and javascript
+### simplest implementation of socketio with html css and javascript